-The third and fourth floors of the new building will serve as the home base for all students, where a student will receive instruction for four of the eight periods over two days.
+The third and fourth floors of the new building serve as the home base for all students, where a student receives instruction for four of the eight periods over two days.
 Students will also have access to their Language B class and/or Business class through the neighborhood.
 Within each neighborhood there are up to six flexible work areas - specifically, a fully-equipped, enclosed science/maker lab, an enclosed presentation area, and two to four flexible learning areas with moveable walls.

 Students will leave their neighborhood to access fine arts, athletics, physical education and our Career and Technical Education Programs, housed on the first floor of the new building and in the renovated North Bldg.
-The second floor is our student services area, which will include our school store, our College Corner, the Research and Reference area, as well as Communities in Schools counselors.
+The second floor is our student services area, which will include our school store, our College Corner, as well as Communities in Schools counselors.